tessro/old-blog/source/_posts/2011-10-28-the-slow-death-of-the-young-entrepreneur.markdown

 Two months later I got an email out of the blue from an entrepreneur whose blog I've read extensively, someone I deeply respect.
 The email led to a call, which led to a series of interviews and a job offer: in Palo Alto, California.
-Surprisingly, my girlfriend thought I should do it, and I ultimately did.
+Amazingly, my girlfriend thought I should do it, and I ultimately did.
 It was the hardest decision of my life.

 I'm not sure if I made the right choice.
 I think about it all the time.
 But the